Speaker profile last updated by AAE Talent Team on 05/07/2024.

 Spear shares specific tips and examples to show your organization how it can make these small steps to stay ahead of the learning curve and thus become or remain great.

 Steven Spear is a keynote speaker and industry expert who speaks on a wide range of topics such as The Discipline of Innovation, Growth in an Uncertain World, Don't Be a 'Zombie' Organization!, Improving Healthcare: Twice the Care at Half the Cost, Leading in a High-Velocity World and Making the Leap: How High-Velocity Organizations Get Ahead & Stay Ahead.
 The estimated speaking fee range to book Steven Spear for your event is $30,000 - $50,000.
 Steven Spear generally travels from Boston, MA, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Saj-Nicole Joni, Gary Hamel, Peter Senge, Tim Sanders and Paul Orfalea.
+Similar motivational celebrity speakers are Saj-Nicole Joni, Peter Senge, Tim Sanders, Paul Orfalea and Matthew Kelly.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Steven Spear for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.